YakhoubSoumare/ServerAnalysis/README.md

 ## ⚠️ NOTICE
 **Ongoing updates and refactoring to resolve initial issues with the project.**
-_Last updated: 2025-05-21_
+_Last updated: 2025-05-22_

+## 🔄 Backend Updates
+- Migrated database and storage from Supabase to Azure.
+- Introduced Infrastructure as Code (IaC) using Terraform to configure Azure resources.
+- Resolved deployment issues on Azure by updating Docker setup and web app configuration.
+- Transitioned CI/CD pipeline from Render to Azure using secure credentials.

 # Thesis
 This project is a comprehensive analysis of server-based applications and serverless functions, implemented with a variety of technologies.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get the user a copy of the project up and running on the local machine for development and testing purposes.

 ### Prerequisites
 - PostgreSQL